Tirso (river)

-The Tirso (Tirsu, Latin Thyrsus) is a 152 km river, the most important of the island of Sardinia (Italy).
-It rises from the plateau of Buddusò, on the slopes of the Punta Pianedda at an elevation of 985 m and crosses the island from east to west, passing through Lake Omodeo and entering the sea in the Gulf of Oristano.
+The Tirso (Tirsu; Latin: Thyrsus) is a 152 km river in Sardinia, Italy.
+It is the longest river on the island and has Sardinia's largest drainage basin.
+It rises on the plateau of Buddusò, on the slopes of Punta Pianedda, at an elevation of 985 m, and flows across the island from east to west, passing through Lake Omodeo before entering the Gulf of Oristano.
+Its principal tributaries are the Taloro and Flumineddu.